webpack/webpack.js.org/src/content/api/index.md

 ## Loaders

 Loaders are transformations that are applied to the source code of a module.
-They are written as functions that take accept source code as a parameter and return a new version of that code with tranformations applied.
+They are written as functions that accept source code as a parameter and return a new version of that code with tranformations applied.

 [Learn more!](/api/loaders)